Vince Dooley, longtime Georgia football coach, dies at 90

 Dooley had a career record of 201-77-10 while coaching the Bulldogs from 1964 to 1988, a stretch that included six Southeastern Conference titles, 20 bowl games and just one losing season.

-“Our family is heartbroken by the death of Coach Dooley.
-He was one of a kind with an unmatched love for UGA!” current Georgia coach Kirby Smart wrote on Twitter.
+''Our family is heartbroken by the death of Coach Dooley.
+He was one of a kind with an unmatched love for UGA!'' current Georgia coach Kirby Smart said.

 Dooley is the fourth-winningest coach in SEC history, trailing only Bear Bryant, Nick Saban and Steve Spurrier.

-After retiring from coaching, Dooley continued as the school’s athletic director, a job he held from 1979 until 2004.
+After retiring from coaching, Dooley continued as the school's AD, a job he held from 1979 until 2004.
 The field at Sanford Stadium was dedicated in his honor during the 2019 football season.

 Dooley was the second prominent member of Georgia's storied football history to die in the past two weeks.

-Charlie Trippi, who starred at Georgia in the 1940s and went on to claim an NFL championship with the Chicago Cardinals, died on Oct.
+Hall of Famer Charlie Trippi, who starred at Georgia in the 1940s and went on to claim an NFL championship with the Chicago Cardinals, died Oct.
 19 at the age of 100.

-Dooley’s death came just one day before Georgia, the defending national champion and ranked No. 1 in the country, faces one of its biggest rivals, the Florida Gators, in the annual “Cocktail Party” game at Jacksonville, Florida.

 Dooley dominated that series during his coaching career, going 17-7-1 against the Gators.
 The most famous victory came in 1980, when Lindsay Scott hauled in a 93-yard touchdown pass from Buck Belue in the closing minute.